 She was an unconventional Hollywood actress, fiercely independent and often displaying a standoffish attitude to the media.
-However, her wide variety of roles and acting skills made her popular on screen and she was ranked the greatest female film star by the American Film Institute.
+However, her wide variety of roles and acting skills made her famous on screen, and she was ranked the greatest female film star by the American Film Institute.

-Katharine Hepburn was born in Hartford, Connecticut.
-Her mother, Katharine Martha Haughton was a suffragette and her strong views and independence influenced the young Katharine.
-As a teenager, Katharine was free spirited getting involved in sports such as swimming, skating and gymnastics; she had a fearless streak and was suspended from school for smoking and breaking curfew.
+Katharine Hepburn was born on 12 May, in Hartford, Connecticut, US.
+Her mother, Katharine Martha Haughton was a suffragette, and her strong views and independence influenced the young Katharine.
+As a teenager, Katharine was free-spirited getting involved in sports such as swimming, skating and gymnastics; she also had a fearless streak and was suspended from school for smoking and breaking curfew.
 She later admitted to going swimming naked in the middle of the night.
-As she later was quoted as saying:
+As she later was quoted

-One incident which had a bearing on her early life.
-It involved finding her dear brother hanging from a rafter by a piece of rope.
+One incident that had a strong bearing on her early life involved finding her dear brother hanging from a rafter by a piece of rope.
 Her family tried to deny it was suicide, but it looked as if it was and the incident had a lasting impact on Katherine.

-Katherine’s early acting career was developed on stage and from this she graduated to film.
+Katherine’s early acting career developed on stage, and from the theatre, she graduated to film.
 By 1933 she had won her first Oscar for her performance in Morning Glory, a story about a woman who rejects romance for her work.

 There then followed a series of successful films such as: